-In order to consult with and inform stakeholder and community members about applications made, we may share information submitted in connection to applications made.
-This may include some personal information, such as property names and the names of some individuals.
+In order to consult with and inform stakeholder and community members about applications made and regulations implemented, we may share information submitted in connection to applications made and regulations implemented.
+This may include some personal information, such as property names and the names of some individuals

 In all these situations, UK GDPR requirements are adhered to.

 Hard copies of personal information is kept in secure file storage at our local offices in filing cabinets with access limited to office staff as necessary.